 Fortunately, there are a number of dedicated services to help international students find work in Adelaide.
-For example, the Get Work Help Desk run by StudyAdelaide is a resource that provides individual advice and support on job applications, resume and cover letter writing, interview skills, networking and Australian business culture.
-You can book in for a free one-on-one appointment, where you’re able to ask questions or voice any concerns you may have.
+For example, the Working in Adelaide portal run by StudyAdelaide is a resource that provides advice and support on job applications, resume and cover letter writing, interview skills and networking.

 Alternatively, your education provider will usually offer some form of career service – you’ll just need to search their website.
 This service often includes career planning and job application support, along with access to career events and expos, that will allow you to meet potential employers face-to-face.
 Your education provider may also have a dedicated jobs board – check their website to find out.
 Other job search websites include Seek, Indeed, and Jora.